Walt Disney World Refurbishment Schedule For February 2018: The Redhead Is About To Change Forever

-It is already the second month of the year and even though still busy, it is technically the “down-time” at Walt Disney World and that means some refurbishments are taking place.
+It is already the second month of the year, and even though still busy, it is technically the “down-time” at Walt Disney World and that means some refurbishments are taking place.
 For the month of February in 2018, there are not a ton of attractions listed as being closed, but there are some big ones.
-Most noticeably at Epcot is the American Adventure and over in Magic Kingdom, the redhead in Pirates of the Caribbean is about to undergo a serious change.
+Most noticeably at Epcot is the American Adventure, and over in Magic Kingdom, the redhead in Pirates of the Caribbean is about to undergo a serious change.

 Yes, this is going to be quite the month for change as the iconic redhead will be changing her look on life and becoming a pirate.
 It was first revealed back in the summer that the attraction at both WDW and Disneyland would be closing in 2018 for the auction scene to be changed up a bit.